 Talking now about seeing its eyes at night.
 This part's illustrated with a torch shining right at the camera and a loud growl.
 It's real shiver-up-the-spine material.

 A friend of the Ford took a gun to hunt the creature.
 Ford's says his friend says he encountered an eight to nine foot tall creature and fired on it, but didn't seem to have hit anything.
 He goes onto talk about the creature crossing a sandbar and leaving tracks.

 "Men are hunting the creature with guns," Nimoy says, and wonders what the creature will do if cornered.
 Rising tension sting.
 This is a good point to stress that there's literally nothing here.
 We see footage of trees and water and that's it.
 No sign of the monster at all, none, zip, zero, zilch.
-And yet that electronic music rises spookily over footage of a monster-free swamp and, aga--, shiver up the spine.
+And yet that electronic music rises spookily over footage of a monster-free swamp and -- again -- shiver up the spine.
 This show does this so well at times, making an absence into a presence.
 If the creature bounded through the frame right here, it would almost be a disappointment.

 Expert interview now, we're talking to a monster hunter.
 Hm.
 Maybe a monster finder would have been better.
 Anyway, because 'traditional scientists' don't seem interested in the monster, he's looking for something to convince them.
-He's doing so by by walking loudly through the swamp in a red jacket.
+He's doing so by walking loudly through the swamp in a red jacket.
 Don't question.
 He's an expert monster hunter.

 He finds a track.
 Right there on camera.
 "Clearly," Nimoy says, "it was not made by a man."
 Well, they aren't human tracks, I'll accept that, but 'not made by a man' is yet to be seen.